Valid HTML 3.2

 The status field (also known as the "response code") is two bytes, only present in the response message from a slave.
 It contains information about communication errors in the outgoing message, the status of the received command, and the status of the device itself.

 The data field may or may not be present, depending on the particular command.
-A maximum length of 25 bytes is recommended, to keep the overall message duration reasonable.
+Universal and common-practice commands use up to 33 bytes of data, keeping the overall message duration reasonable.
 (But some devices have device-specific commands using longer data fields.)
 See also the HART data field.

 Finally, the checksum byte contains an "exclusive-or" or "longitudinal parity" of all previous bytes (from the start character onwards).
 Together with the parity bit attached to each byte, this is used to detect communication errors.